THE BEST VEGAN FOOD IN LONDON (15 AMAZING RESTAURANTS)

 3. Holy Carrot (Knightsbridge)

-When people ask me if I miss cheese, I always say ‘no way!’ because I still have cheese on the regular – just the non-dairy sort.
+When people ask me if I miss cheese, I always say ‘no way!’ because I still have vegan cheese on the regular – just the non-dairy sort.
 But, I will admit that the one cheese I haven’t found a vegan dupe for, yet, is burrata – that is, until, I dined at Holy Carrot.
 And yes, their take on burrata, namely “Burrella,” is everything I’d been missing.
-Served with heirloom tomatoes, salsa verde, and basil oil, it’s a creamy, bouncy, indulgent cheese that easily met my high standards for burrata.
+Served with heirloom tomatoes, salsa verde, and basil oil, it’s a creamy, bouncy, indulgent vegan cheese that easily met my high standards for burrata.
 We had that, the crispy maki rolls, caesar salad, and the apple cinnamon pancakes for “dessert,” because, why not.
+I’m still keeping an eye out for a vegan truffle infused cheese!

 I’ve been an admirer of vegan blogger and entrepreneur Ella Mills for years and was thrilled to learn of her restaurant, Plants, opening.
 I, of course, ensured we dined there during our London visit and unsurprisingly, it was fantastic.
 We ordered the quinoa and sweet potato fritters with a tasty tahini cream and pickles to start, and shared the winter caesar (perhaps the best I’ve ever had) and walnut and beetroot risotto for our main.
+And while I’m not gluten-free myself, there were plenty of options for gluten-free diners at Plants.
 For dessert, we had to have the madeira and apricot mille-feuille.
 Everything was delightful and I can’t wait to return and sample more menu items.

 5. Cafe de Nata (Soho, Knightsbridge, Camden, South Kensington)